 A: Again, the answer to this question depends on the type of insurance provider you have, as well as the kind of policy you hold.
 If you are currently without insurance, it is also possible to acquire a new policy through the Marketplace (part of the Affordable Care Act) during the Open Enrollment period or after certain kinds of life changes at healthcare.gov.

 Find Addiction Rehabs is also proud to offer comprehensive guides for seeking addiction treatment with the following providers:

 - Blue Cross Blue Shield

 - Kaiser Permanente

 - the Marketplace (Obamacare)

 Q: Is my job safe while I attend treatment?

-A: With the FMLA and Americans with Disabilities Act, the federal government has taken steps to ensure the safety of your career while you attend to getting help for treatment.
+A: With the Family and Medical Leave Act, also known as FMLA, in conjunction with the Americans with Disabilities Act, the federal government has taken steps to ensure the safety of your career while you attend to getting help for treatment.
 Please reach out now and we can let you know the specifics of these two provisions designed to help clients get addiction treatment in exactly these circumstances.

 Q: I’ve lost my job recently, can I still use insurance to be covered for addiction treatment?